Skip to content

 Feature Crippling at Critical Moments

-Some free plans are designed to create dependency and then withhold functionality at the moment you need it most.
+Some no-cost tiers are designed to create dependency and then withhold functionality at the moment you need it most.
 You can enter employee data but can't export it without upgrading.
 You can track PTO but can't generate a year-end report.
 You can onboard employees but the workflow is missing three steps that are paid-only.

 Forced Upgrades with No Warning

-What to check: Look for commitments about free plan stability.
-Does the vendor have a track record of maintaining their free tier?
+What to check: Look for commitments about no-cost tier stability.
+Does the vendor have a track record of maintaining its no-cost tier?
 Are there community forums or social media posts from users who've experienced sudden changes?
-Newer vendors with free tiers may be more likely to adjust terms as their business model evolves, but established vendors aren't immune to this either.
+Newer vendors with no-cost tiers may be more likely to adjust terms as their business model evolves, but established vendors aren't immune to this either.

 Missing Security Fundamentals